picimako/intellij-inspections/article/30-Script-filtering/30-Script-filtering.md

 new File("D:\\scriptfilter.txt").withWriter { out -> out.println someTemplateVariable.getType() }
 ```

+Speaking from experience, this is not the most reliable approach to use, not in terms of the printed content of the file, but rather that writing
+to a file is not always triggered, so you have to keep changing stuff in the template until it is triggered.

+For a more reliable approach I recommend using the one in the next section.

 ### Logging to IntelliJ's Event Log
 There is special variable called `__log__` which provides an interface for sending information to the Event Log.
 This variable is also mentioned
 in the help tooltip of Script filters: